Xiaomi is Now the Top Smartphone brand in India.

 - The Xiaomi Redmi Note 3

 - Xiaomi Redmi 3S

 - Redmi Mi 4.

-The Mi4i, Redmi 2, Redmi Note, Redmi Note 3, Redmi 3S and many more models made Xiaomi a popular brand in India.
-The recent models like the Redmi 4, Redmi Note 4 are the top-selling phones in Indian market.
+The Mi4i, Redmi 2, Redmi Note, Redmi Note 3, Redmi 3S, and many more models made Xiaomi a popular brand in India.
+The recent models like the Redmi 4, Redmi Note 4 are the top-selling phones in the Indian market.

 Recently, the man behind the massive expansion of Xiaomi in India and other markets left the company.
-Hugo Barra‘s contribution to Xiaomi is unequivocal.
-Kudos to Xiaomi’s Indian CEO, Manu Kumar Jain who has kept the momentum going and is a reckoning force behind the Xiaomi India success.
+Hugo Barra’s contribution to Xiaomi is unequivocal.
+Kudos to Xiaomi’s Indian CEO, Manu Kumar Jain, who has kept the momentum going and is a reckoning force behind Xiaomi India’s success.